 Most operating is done at Addenbrookes.
 There are two trauma theatres: Th16 for MTC trauma and Th17 for DGH trauma.

-Clinics are mostly clinic 1, ground floor in the main outpatients’ department.
+Clinics are mostly clinic 1 (hands in clinic 5), ground floor in the main outpatients’ department.
 Requests, documentation, follow up is all done on Epic.

 Teaching and training

 The trauma meeting involves teaching depending on which consultant has been on call.
 The Friday morning OTU meeting does involve teaching.

 Main trauma meeting:

 - between 7 and 8am depending on the consultant

 - level 2 neuro library, next to NCCU/ J2 seminar room on Fridays

 Chief Educational Supervisor: currently Mr Kang

 Referring hospitals should complete all referral documentation and ensure images have been sent via TRAD/PACS system.